CircuitVerse/CircuitVerseDocs/docs/groups.md

 ![groups-student](/images/groups-student.png)

+## For Teachers

+> Teachers can add new assignments by clicking the add new assignment button on the group page.
+Then, create a name, grading scale, deadline and a description for the assignment.
+ - Note: Students cannot complete their assignments when the deadline is met unless the teacher reopens it.
+Different Grading modes:
+    - There are 4 modes of grading assignments
+   - 1) No scale
+        - Assignments won't be graded
+   - 2) Letter(A,B,C,D,F)
+        - Assignments can be grades with letters A-F
+   - 3) Percent(1% - 100%)
+        - Assignments will be graded based on a scale of 1-100%
+  -  4) Custom
+        - Grade as needed

 ***In Start Working Window,***
  - To Work Upon a Assignment, Launch simulator from **Launch Simulator** Button.
 Complete the assignment in simulator and save the work.
  - To preview, Click on **Preview** Button.